Andriy Bohdan: Investigations

-Bohdan was involved in a criminal case by the GPU, he is suspected of influencing court decisions, according to which Ukraine was obliged to pay Russia UAH 3.2 billion under the guarantees of the United Energy Systems company.
+Bohdan was involved in a criminal case by the GPU, he is suspected of influencing court decisions, according to which Ukraine was obliged to pay Russia ₴3.2 billion under the guarantees of the United Energy Systems company.
 Draft notifications of suspicions were prepared in the case, but the GPU leadership blocked further investigation.

 In December 2019, a lawsuit was opened against Bohdan by Mykhailo Nonyak, the former head of Ukrtransbezpeky.
-Nonyak demands that Bohdan's demand to bring Nonyak to justice and his subsequent dismissal be declared illegal.
+Nonyak demands that Bohdan's demand to bring him to justice and his subsequent dismissal be declared illegal.

 In addition, on 19–20 November 2019, the anonymous Telegram Channel "Trumpet Breakthrough" began publishing recordings from the office of the Director of the State Bureau of Investigation Roman Truba, the content of which showed that the bureau was fulfilling political orders.
-In particular, it was an order of the head of the Office of the President of Ukraine Andriy Bohdan regarding the illegal persecution of the fifth President of Ukraine and members of his team.
+In particular, it was an order of the head of the Office of the President of Ukraine, Andriy Bohdan, regarding the illegal persecution of the fifth President of Ukraine and members of his team.

 Journalistic investigations

 Journalists of the program "Our Money" Denys Bigus found out that Bohdan is involved in offshore, which engaged in credit scams for hundreds of millions of hryvnia.
-He owns an estate in Koncha Zaspa and large plots of land in the Kyiv Oblast, which he bought while working in the civil service.
+He owns an estate in Kyiv's Koncha-Zaspa neighbourhood, and large plots of land in Kyiv Oblast, which he bought while working in the civil service.
 Journalists claim that Bohdan advised on how to carry out credit fraud.

 Personal life

-Father — Bohdan Yosyp Hnatovych (Associate Professor of Civil Law and Procedure of Lviv National University).
+His father is Bohdan Yosyp Hnatovych (Associate Professor of Civil Law and Procedure of Lviv National University).

-Divorced, has 4 daughters: Victoria, Anastasia, Catherine and Sofia.
+Bohdan is divorced, and has 4 daughters: Victoria, Anastasia, Catherine and Sofia.

 He is dating Anastasia Slichna (since 2018).